ucb-ist-drupal/ucberkeley_cas-7/docs/index.md

 To remove UC Berkeley CAS from your site see the modules listed in the [Requirements](#requirements) section above.

 1. Disable these modules at admin/modules.
-2. Uninstall these modules at admin/modules/uninstall. *Uninstalling will disable any CAS-authenticated users on your site.
-Re-enabling those users is not straightforward.*
+2. Uninstall these modules at admin/modules/uninstall. *Uninstalling will disable any CAS-authenticated users on your site.*

 ### Avoid Uninstalling the CAS Module